‘Lucky to be alive’: Ashton Kutcher opens up about rare autoimmune disorder

 “Two years ago, I had this weird, super rare form of vasculitis that knocked out my vision, it knocked out my hearing, it knocked out all my equilibrium,” Kutcher said during a portion of the episode, which aired Monday on National Geographic.

-Kutcher said it took nearly an entire year to get back to full strength, making clear he’s “lucky to be alive.”
+Kutcher said it took nearly an entire year to get back to full strength, making it clear that he’s “lucky to be alive.”

 “Don’t really appreciate it until it’s gone,” he told Grylls.
 “Until you go, ‘I don’t know if I’m ever going to be able to see again, I don’t know if I’m ever going to be able to hear again, I don’t know if I’m ever going to be able to walk again.'”